 - The option to notify law enforcement;

-- The option to have another member of the University community present during interviews that are part of a University-initiated investigation;
+- The option to have an advisor, including an attorney the party has retained, present during interviews that are part of a University-initiated investigation;

 - To be notified of counseling and support services available;